wayne923/leetpython/docs/The-1hr-Guide-To-Python/00_Intro to Python/08_Tuples.md

 # Tuples

 A tuple is an immutable object that contains an ordered sequence of objects (essentially making it an immutable list) and is formally defined by the use of commas.
-This means that this is perfectly fine Python code-
+This means that this is perfectly a fine Python tuple-

 ```Python
 numbers=1,2,3,4,5
 ```

-But you’ll always see tuples defined using parentheses (), and Python will always output tuples with ().
+But you’ll almost always see tuples defined using parentheses `()`, and Python will always output tuples with `()`.
 This is to help clearly identify tuples, especially when the code becomes complex.
 Thus the above code can be considered identical to-

 ```Python
 numbers=(1,2,3,4,5)